Salem Black River Presbyterian Church: History

+Salem Black River is not an active congregation at present (2024) but is used occasionally for family and community events.

 The Salem Black River Presbyterian Church was added to the National Register in 1978.

 Vandalism

 Satanic symbols and messages were spray-painted on the church's exterior on September 29, 2017.
 The front door to the church also had been kicked in, but the interior was undamaged.
 Personnel at Shaw Air Force Base provided the Sumter County Sheriff's Office with names of possible suspects, resulting in four arrests.